-Our computing curriculum, Purple Mash, has three strands: computer science, digital literacy and information technology.
+Purple Mash is the computing curriculum which we follow and adapt to meet the needs of our learners.
+It has three strands: computer science, digital literacy and information technology.
 The core of computing is the computer science, in which pupils are taught the principles of information and computations, and how digital systems work.
 Computing equips children to use information technology to create programs, systems and a range of media.
 It enables them to become digitally literate, so that they are able to express themselves and develop their own ideas through information technology.
+As we live in an ever-changing world of technology, we must instill the ability to persevere with new developments in our children, so that new and upcoming technologies will not deter them from progressing further.
 Our computing curriculum also incorporates how to stay safe on and off line in our current climate.
 The use of Purple Mash across the school underpins the curriculum needs for all of these areas.

 Computing at St. Jude’s is taught in a number of ways.